tigera-solutions/cc-eks-compliance-workshop/2. Policies/readme.md

 Date: Wed, 26 Jan 2022 20:42:07 GMT
 Content-Type: text/html; charset=utf-8
 ```
-But HTTP traffic is still allowed by our 'pci-whitelist' rule.
+But HTTP traffic is still allowed by our 'pci-allowlist' rule.

 Now we've successfully isolated the 'tenant=hipstershop' label but if exec into pod within the tenant we can still access services that we shouldn't be able to.